Guillaume Bastille

-Guillaume Bastille (born 21 July 1985) is a Canadian short track speed skater from Rivière-du-Loup, Quebec.
+Guillaume Bastille (/fr/; born 21 July 1985) is a Canadian short-track speed skater from Rivière-du-Loup, Quebec who lives in Brossard.

-He competed at the 2010 Winter Olympics in Vancouver in the men's 1500 metre short track and the men's 5000 metre relay competitions.
-On 26 February, he won a gold medal in the 5000 m relay along with Charles Hamelin, François Hamelin, François-Louis Tremblay and Olivier Jean.
+He competed at the 2010 Winter Olympics in Vancouver in the men's 1,500 metre short track and the men's 5,000 metre relay competitions.
+On 26 February, he won a gold medal in the 5,000 m relay along with Charles Hamelin, François Hamelin, François-Louis Tremblay and Olivier Jean.